 Shop Straight From the Designers

-Not so well known to tourists is Warehouse 3540 – an industrial space where local emerging designers set up shop and sell directly to the public from 10am to 2pm, Tuesday to Friday.
+Not so well known to tourists is Warehouse 3540 – an industrial space where local emerging designers set up shop and sell directly to the public from 10am to 4pm, Monday to Saturday.
 This former glass factory is the place to find a unique gift.
-Maile Taylor at Salt + Sea sells a curated selection of clothing and swimwear and if you’re after a piece of jewellery to remember your trip by, visit the Lily Koi store nearby.
+Find homewares and art at Navy Dylan and if you’re after a piece of jewellery to remember your trip by, visit the Lily Koi store nearby.